-Due to personalised content students may be required to provide equipment and material such as a mouse.
+Due to personalised content students may be required to provide equipment and materials.
+This will be negotiated with the class teacher.

 8 THE ARTS (Required)

 (1 Term Visual Arts, 1 Term Performing Arts specialising in one or more of the following: Dance or Music or Drama)